abeyyoseph/OtherProjects/AirQualityTimeSeriesForecasting/README.md

 ## Dataset Description

-The dataset spans **1 year** with **24 data points per day**.
+The dataset (from https://www.kaggle.com/datasets/dakshbhalala/uci-air-quality-dataset) spans **1 year** with **24 data points per day**.
 The developed models focused on accurately predicting NO2/CO concentration and temperature, in Celsius.

 ### Preprocessing
 - Data was scaled using Min-Max Scaling to ensure all features fall within the range [0, 1].